Atlas-Alignment: Making Interpretability Transferable Across Language Models: Experimental Results

 Finally, we evaluate how well different translation methods enable steering a subject model toward specific concepts using only Concept Atlas features.
-For an evaluation of cross-model supervised steering vectors, we refer to \citet{huang2025crossmodeltransferabilitylargelanguage}.

-We construct queries from multiple semantically related Concept Atlas features and map them into the subject model's latent space.
+For this we construct queries from Concept Atlas features and map them into the subject model's latent space.
 The resulting vectors are injected as steering directions, and we measure how strongly they increase the expression of the targeted concept in the generated outputs.
+For a comparison to native steering using dataset-dependent steering vectors computed directly in the subject model, see Appendix \ref{sec:Appendix:Steering_Baseline}.

-We quantify steering effectiveness using LLM-based ratings: generated sequences are classified as expressing the target concept class or not.
-Faithfulness is defined as the maximal relative increase in concept expression over the no-steering baseline, {
+We quantify the effectiveness of the steering in two ways: Firstly, we use LLM-based ratings, where the generated sequences are classified as expressing the target concept class or not.
+We define the faithfulness metric as the maximal relative increase in concept expression over a no-steering baseline, {

 } where $r_{\lambda_i}$ is the share of concept-related generations at steering factor $\lambda_i$, and $r_{\lambda_0}$ is the baseline share without steering.
-We report the faithfulness score as a percentage, averaged across Concept Queries.
-As a complementary metric, we report the mean change in the Concept Atlas feature activations.
-Here we exclude layers or queries where steering has no effects.
+Secondly, we measure the change in activations of the selected features in the Concept Atlas.
+As the Concept Atlas can also be used as concept-classifier, we expect that sequences generated through successful steering should excite the Atlas features that were used for the creation of the concept-query.
+We report the strongest average change in Concept Atlas feature activations {

+} where $a_{\lambda_i}$ is the Concept Atlas activation at modification factor $\lambda_i$, averaged over the sequence length and the relevant features.
+We report both metrics averaged across all Concept Queries, to obtain a single value per latent space and translation method.

-We construct 10 Concept Queries from Gemma Scope 16k and apply them to Llama-Base and Llama-IT.
-Each query is evaluated on 16 seed prompts with 100-token continuations.
-Steering factors are $\lambda \in [-50,-10,-1,0,1,10,50]$.
-As a baseline, we use random steering directions.
-Outputs are rated by \texttt{gpt-4o-mini-2024-07-18} \citep{openai2024gpt4o}, sampled three times with temperature 1, using the median label.
+We construct 10 Concept Queries from Gemma Scope 16k and measure steering effectiveness in the residual streams of GPT-2, Qwen 3B as well as multiple layers of Llama-IT.
+Each query is evaluated on 32 seed prompts with 50-token continuations.
+As a baseline, we compare to random steering directions.
 Further details are provided in Appendix~\ref{sec:appendix:steering_experiment}.

-Table \ref{tab:evaluation-steering-result} shows that steering in early and mid layers (3–25) results only in small gains over the random baseline, with faithfulness rarely above 7–9\%.
-In contrast, layer 30 exhibits pronounced effects: covariance, cross-correlation, and Semantic Lens reach 9–12\%, while Orthogonal Procrustes exceeds 30\% on Llama-Base and 40\% on Llama-IT, with strong activation changes.

-These results indicate that effective atlas-based steering is concentrated in the final layers, and that Orthogonal Procrustes provides the most reliable path to semantically controllable interventions.